 - taking medications as directed

-- discussing the possible use of pre-exposure medications with sex partners who have not tested positive
+- discussing the use of pre-exposure medications with sexual partners who have not had positive test results

 - if applicable, not sharing needles or any drug equipment